A.I. Avenue - resources & additional documents

 This is a rapidly-growing, quickly-changing topic; we will continue to add to this webpage as more information becomes available and our experience grows, particularly as more faculty develop knowledge of these tools.
 We welcome your input, suggestions, and questions at ctl@normandale.edu

-We are now in a new generation of AI tools
+Overview: We are in a new generation of AI tools

 For example: